hoganchoi/Stock_Trend_CNN/README.md

 The `MORE_INFO.md` file gives detailed explanation into the images used for this project, the model architecture, and the performance results of the model.
 The `MORE_INFO.md` is located in the root folder.

 ## Dataset Availability
 This project comes with a `csv` file containing the list of firms that I worked with, compressed zip files containing the artificial stock dataset and their respective OHLC images, and the model's predictions for $I5R5$ images (please see `data` directory).
 This was because the entire dataset was over 5 GB (compressed was 2 GB) and couldn't be uploaded to github.
 Hence, please use the provided scripts and `csv` file to create the images that I used to train the model for this project.
-However, you can also download the preprocessed stock datasets, the I5R5 base images, and the pre-trained weights (I5R5 base image only) [here](https://drive.google.com/drive/folders/12Hv0MxHiuYcHNRvFwyzIpNn9WUV5ZipS?usp=sharing).
+However, you can also download the preprocessed stock datasets, the I5R5 base images, and the pre-trained weights ($I5R5$ base image only) [here](https://drive.google.com/drive/folders/12Hv0MxHiuYcHNRvFwyzIpNn9WUV5ZipS?usp=sharing).

 ## Example Images
 There are six images in the `example_images` directory.
 This directory stores the images used in the `MORE_INFO.md` file.

 ## Code Design
-This project consists of the `src` folder, `data` folder, three Python notebooks, and a list of firms used for this project.
+This project consists of the `src` folder, `data` folder, `demo` folder, and a list of firms used for this project.

 The `src` folder contains the source code for the project.
 It has the following packages:
  - `data`: Stores all the code for data acquisition and image generation.